edenia/docs.edenia.com/docs/engineering-culture.md

 We are fully distributed team, in the 21st century there's no real need to be stuck in traffic jams and lose time of your life moving from one place to another to work on software development.
 We meet in person from time to time when required to analyze, architect and coordinate work.

 In our blog [Tips for working from home](https://medium.com/@eoscostarica/consejos-para-trabajar-desde-la-casa-2f176270a5e1) you can see some recommendations to be highly productive working from home.
+Our [social media guidelines](/docs/social-media-guidelines) also provide insights into our communication culture.